 Find car insurance coverages and discounts in your state to get a policy that meets your unique needs and budget.
-Get state-by-state information on affordable auto insurance coverage and benefits from Freeway Insurance.

 Like most states, carrying adequate car insurance is a legal requirement in Alabama.
 Alabama follows a tort system and is a “fault” state which means that someone will always be at fault for causing the accident.
 State law requires mandatory liability insurance, and if a driver is caught without it, there are harsh consequences.
 Learn more about the penalties of driving in Alabama without a license and other Alabama car insurance facts.